Need to know

 - Annual ink/toner cost: $25

-It's also quite energy efficient which, combined with the lower ink consumption, makes this something of an environmentally sound model.
+They're also quite energy-efficient, which, combined with the lower ink consumption, makes them somewhat environmentally sound.
 Scanning quality is good too, but that's where the positives end.

-This printer is slow.
+Now for the bad news: these printers are slow.
 Pages casually roll out with no concern for your valuable time, and the results only look OK.
-It also takes a finger-drumming 54 seconds to start printing after being switched on, so you'll be left like Cinderella at Officeworks, bemoaning "someday my prints will come".
+They also takes a finger-drumming 54 seconds to start printing after being switched on, so you'll be left like Cinderella at Officeworks, bemoaning "someday my prints will come".

 Laser printers to avoid